AngleProtocol/angle-strategies-old/README.md

 Developers documentation to understand the smart contract architecture is available [here](https://developers.angle.money/core-module-contracts/smart-contracts-docs/adapters).

-## Audits

-Angle smart contracts have been audited by [Chainsecurity](https://docs.angle.money/resources/audits#chainsecurity-july-october-2021) and [Sigma Prime](https://docs.angle.money/resources/audits#sigma-prime-july-october-2021).
-The audit reports can be found in this page of our docs.

-Some strategies in this repo have not been audited, but were forked from other protocols like Yearn.

 ## Setup

 To install all the packages needed to run the tests, run: